 If you’re looking for a house, condo or apartment in NoPho — the North Phoenix I-17 corridor between Norterra and New River — you’ve found the best site to begin your journey.
-We’ve done extensive research to provide you with exclusive, detailed, independent information on the region’s neighborhoods, schools, services and attractions, not to mention the wonderful climate — everything you need to get to know the North Phoenix real estate market and make a smart decision on your next home.
-See general information about NoPho below, or hop straight to the latest real estate data:
+We’ve done extensive research to provide exclusive, detailed, independent information on the region’s neighborhoods, schools, services and attractions, not to mention the wonderful climate — everything you need know about the North Phoenix real estate market and make a smart decision on your next home.

 This exclusive report on NoPho real estate trends and statistics is provided in cooperation with In&Out Magazine and is updated monthly.
-Click links below for exclusive analysis of each NoPho zone (zone map below).
+Click links below for exclusive analysis of each NoPho zone (zone map below), or see general information about NoPho below, or hop straight to the latest real estate data for the entire area:

 Get Details on Each Zone